-The students are asking for more parking space, I do not know if that will affect enrollment, although it can create an environment of frustration in the classroom and at the site.
+The students were asking for more parking space, I do not know if that will affect enrollment, although it can create an environment of frustration in the classroom and at the site.
 Some students suggested extra testing days for assessment testing.
 Modifying the time for assessment testing may increase participation in the GED program, thus an increase in enrollment.
+Additional days will allow prospective students who work fulltime jobs submit leave to employer with more than one option.
 The students also recommended additional days and longer time in the classroom, more one-on-one assistance and teacher student interaction.
-I believe this would build rapport, positively influence test scores and the number of participants in repeated courses, and allow students more time to grasp the material.
+This would build rapport, positively influence test scores and the number of participants in repeated courses, and allow students more time to grasp the material.
 Also the students suggested more tutorials, tutoring, GED Books or materials for review or homework to reinforce the lesson, as these added resources may affect test scores, classroom participation and may reduce the number of students repeating courses.